Angry Video Game Nerd: Other media

-Rolfe's review of the Back to the Future game was reported in an MTV segment called "Viral Videos Infect the Mainstream".
+In September 2006, Rolfe's review of the Back to the Future games was reported in an MTV segment called "Viral Videos Infect the Mainstream".
 On November 2, 2008, his videos and personality were featured on the nationally syndicated radio show Opie and Anthony.
-The Nerd has also become the subject of Howard Stern and David Arquette in an episode of Stern's Sirius XM show, in which Stern commented negatively on the show's format as well as the gaming community in general during a TooManyGames 2011 convention in Philadelphia.
-James Rolfe himself appeared as the Nerd at various gaming and internet conventions.
+The Nerd has also become the subject of Howard Stern and David Arquette in an episode of Stern's SiriusXM show, in which Stern commented negatively on the show's format as well as the gaming community in general during a TooManyGames 2011 convention in Philadelphia.
+Rolfe himself appeared as the Nerd at various gaming and internet conventions.
+Both the Nerd and Doug Walker as the Nostalgia Critic made an unofficial background cameo appearance in the 2013 anime Unlimited Psychic Squad.